tomzo/gocd-yaml-config-plugin/README.md

 ## Tests structure

-There are [examples of yaml partials](src/test/resources/parts) and their resulting json to be sent to Go server.
+There are [examples of yaml partials](src/test/resources/parts) and their resulting json to be sent to GoCD server.
 If something is not working right we can always add a new case covering exact yaml that user has and json that we expect on server side.